 DAV & MAV

-- MAV are monthly average views and are only displayed on user profiles, they represent the average views of the last 2 completed months (or in the last 30 days if newer).
-They're similar to "DAV", but with larger time samples.
+"MAV" are monthly average views and are only displayed on user profiles.
+They represent the average views of the last 2 completed months (or in the last 30 days if newer).
+"MAV"s are similar to "DAV"s, but with a larger time frame.

 By default, all ads are eligible for being displayed automatically on available free slots across the network.
-There are some exceptions though:
+However, there are some exceptions:

 - Units which require approval, have a min. bid above $0.00, not available for new submissions or that explicitly deny automatic ad display, do not display ads automatically.

 - Ads that link to an adult R18+ publisher website are not automatically displayed on units that do not accept such ads.

 - Ads will not display automatically if the user already has a presence on the unit (is the owner; already bidding/exchanging).